-Mashed yam recipe – tired of boring mashed potatoes?
-Well try this mash made from boiled yam that’s mashed into a creamy consistency with roast garlic.
+Tired of boring mashed potatoes?
+Well try this mash made from boiled yam not to be mistaken for the North American Yams.
+A irresistible smooth mash into a creamy consistency with roast garlic and peppers.

 An example of that is cho cho which is known as chayote or christophine, by factoring the additional names this becomes a great way to include others cultures who in this instance know cho cho by the name chayote.
 However with yam that’s not quite the case and I have a short but sweet story was completely opened my eyes to transcultural barriers.

 Yam in the English speaking parts of the Caribbean is a ground provision, ground provision in short are those edible tuber root vegetables, so whenever you hear an islander refer to tubers as this just know they’re speaking about yam, cassava, dasheen (taro) and so fourth.

 Jamaican Yam is one of many crops that was introduced to the Caribbean via the transatlantic slave trade from west Africa and it’s also widely cultivated in Asia.

 In certain parts of the united states and Canada they make reference to several varieties of sweet potato as “yams” the truth be told is that true yam as I know it and “sweet potato yams” do not belong to the same family.

 The Caribbean yam (albeit not exclusive to the Caribbean) contains a lot more starch and is drier than “sweet potato yams” and isn’t as sweet, if anything it can be quite bitter.
 There’s also another type of yam known as “yellow yam” I have a preference of this one as it has an element of sweetness to it.